PKSpeleo/telegram-bot/README.md

 Below you will find short instruction how to prepare VPS, what and how need to be installed and how organise your BOT developing process with automatic deploy by GitHub Actions.

 ### Prepare your machine
+Right now these documentations looks like collection of necessary commands for run everything and do not search them aging in documentations.
+Maybe later it will be better ;)

 - Install [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm) and reboot
 ```shell
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash